hackern0v1c3/MacMon/README.md

 # MacMon
 THIS IS A WORK IN PROGRESS.
 AKA IT DOESNT WORK AT ALL YET!
+I am going to call the main branch version 1 since it's working on my development machine.
+Further developing will happen on the dev branch.

 Monitors the network for new connected MAC addresses